You can find the MHS Course Guide here

 Prerequisite: Studio in Art

 In this course, students will be introduced to the elements and principles of basic graphic design.
-Students will learn about the design world we live in from creation to production and the steps between.
-Students will create a variety of projects including logos, posters, mailers, ads and brochures.
+Students will create a variety of projects including logos, posters, digital art, digital painting, and character development.
 Through the study of typography, design problem-solving, and design concepts, students will discover how to creatively and competently design using technology used in the field today.
-Students will work with Adobe In-Design, Illustrator, and Photoshop on Mac computers to create basic design projects as well as many professional work samples.
-A thumb drive is required.
+Students will work with Adobe In-Design, Illustrator, and Photoshop to create basic design projects as well as many professional work samples.

 This course will expand on the knowledge and experience gained in Ceramics I. Students will learn more advanced techniques in hand building, throwing on the potter’s wheel, and glazing.
 They will learn to use a combination of different techniques of building to create their pieces.
 Students in this class will also take a more active role in the daily job of keeping a ceramics studio running.
 Many projects will allow the self-motivated and independent art student to develop their own artistic voice when creating solutions to creative problem solving assignments.